 TBI uses a series of assurances to respondents regarding the confidentiality of responses.
 Our commitment to respondent anonymity is absolute.
 Research and legal actions associated with 360◦ feedback have demonstrated that commitments to respondents assuring their anonymous responses like those made in TBI are sustainable, even in legal actions.

 - Safeguards.
 Additional safeguards are used to assure the metrics qualities are consistently high.
-In the unusual case where the small sample does not produce a reliable result, TBI reports flag the items and provide an indication of the degree of unreliability.
+In the unusual case where the small sample does not produce a reliable result, TBI reports flag the items and indicate the degree of unreliability.